Top 5 Cybersecurity Threats in 2022

 2. Ransomware

-Ransomware comesransomware attack in many forms, but its general aim is to force victims to pay a ransom to regain access to valuable data.
+Ransomware comes in many forms, but its general aim is to force victims to pay a ransom to regain access to valuable data.

 Most people are already aware of certain high-profile ransomware attacks.
 One example was the Colonial Pipeline attack, where nearly $5 million was paid in ransom to regain access to data and files.
 Similarly, a couple of years ago, the city of Baltimore was hit by ransomware that forced it to stop processing any and all payments.